deleteman/deleteman.github.io/_posts/2019-06-05-should-i-start-a-blog.md

 When that's the case, even though Social Media platforms allow you to stay in touch with them, they're not that great at letting you share your most profound ideals, your craziest ideas or maybe you went on vacation and felt like sharing the pictures wasn't enough, you also wanted to let your creativity flow and wrote a story to go with them.
 Either way, a blog is a great platform to share exactly that with them.

 # #3 Find new people
-Maybe you don't have an audience, maybe you're right now trying to create it, you're reaching out to the void that is Internet, shouting for anyone to listen, but to no avail.
-A blogging platform, especially one that is capable of auto submitting your content to some of the major search engines can give you a jump-start into reaching new people, building, slowly but surely, that audience you were looking for.
+Maybe you don't have an audience, maybe you're right now trying to create it, you're reaching out to the void that is the Internet, shouting for anyone to listen, but to no avail.
+A blogging platform, especially one that is capable of auto-submitting your content to some of the major search engines can give you a jump-start into reaching new people, building, slowly but surely, that audience you were looking for.
 Depending on whether you're in a hurry to do so (maybe you're trying to promote your business) or not and following the same train of thought about indexing your content, you might want to consider paying for ads and traffic from these major search engines.
 These products can help you kickstart your traffic in the beginning.

 # #4 Make money
 Blogging is not the goldmine some people make it out to be, that's true, but it's also true that quite a lot of people earn enough income to leave their secure jobs and focus 100% of their time into blogging.
 It's not easy, it's scary, and if you have no idea what you're doing, it's highly not recommended.
-But that being said, If you're willing to put the work and the hours you might endup with the results you were expecting.
+But that being said, If you're willing to put the work and the hours you might end up with the results you were expecting.
 Some of the classic ways to make money through a blog are:
 - Affiliate marketing, where you promote products or services using special links that record referrals.
 - By adding ads to your site, this is especially useful once you generate a high enough daily traffic.